BoltonStudios/easy-zillow-reviews/README.txt

 == Changelog ==

 = 1.6.0 =
-* Date Updated: 2023-03-11
+* Date Updated: 2023-03-21
-* New Feature: Added option to specify an excerpt length (word limit).
+* New Feature: Added option to set an excerpt length (word limit).
+* Bug Fix: Fixed bug that sometimes caused location text to appear blank or in lowercase.

 = 1.5.3 =
 * Date Updated: 2023-03-06